commschamp/cc_tutorial/tutorials/tutorial1/README.md

 ```

 #### Polymorphic Write
-Usage of `comms::option::WriteIterator` option adds the following type and
+Usage of `comms::option::app::WriteIterator` option adds the following type and
 function to the message interface.
 ```cpp
 class Message